Barrage (dam): Dam construction

-Barrage dams have a series of gates that control the amount of water passing through it.
-A barrage dam can be used to divert water for irrigation needs or limit the amount of water down-stream.
+Barrage dams have a series of gates that control the amount of water passing through.
+A barrage dam can be used to divert water for irrigation needs or limit the amount of water downstream.
 In most cases, a barrage dam is built near the mouth of the river.
 The site of dam construction needs to be thoroughly investigated to ensure that the foundation is strong enough to support the dam and has low possibility of failing.
 When dams are created, they are given a safety rating depending on the type of dam, location, and the possible effects in case of failure.
 The ratings are from one to five, five having the highest danger rating.
-The rating of five would be given to dams built with a town or city downstream that would have higher possibility of injury to people in the case of dam failure.
+The rating of five would be given to dams built with a town or city downstream, which would have higher possibility of injury to people in the case of dam failure.
 New designs have been made that are able to sustain greater amounts of water.
-An improved wedge-shaped block technology was developed by Rafael Moran and Miguel Toledo.
-The new structure is able to withstand severe flooding and use less materials, reducing the production cost.
+An improved wedge-shaped block technology was developed by Rafael Morán and Miguel Toledo.
+The new structure is able to withstand severe flooding and uses less materials, reducing the production cost.